 AI engineers with visible personal brands get recruited — they don't job-hunt.
 The field is young enough that consistent, specific visibility (GenAI-focused, not generic "AI/ML") creates outsized returns in recruiter attention and inbound opportunities.

-LinkedIn is the single most important personal branding channel for AI engineers.
+Most AI engineers treat LinkedIn like a digital resume.
+It's not.
+It's a search engine — and recruiters are the ones searching.
+An unoptimized LinkedIn profile is invisible, no matter how strong the engineer behind it is.
 Recruiters use LinkedIn Recruiter to search for candidates by keyword, and hiring managers review profiles before making interview decisions.
 An optimized profile isn't optional — it's the foundation.

 Headline: The Most Important 220 Characters